Medically reviewed by The Dermatologists and written by Dr. Alexander Börve

 - Treatment: Topical creams or UV light therapy

 Genital psoriasis is psoriasis that develops around the genitals.
 The condition is not contagious and usually inherited.
-Genital psoriasis can be triggered by yeast infections, and those with a genetic predisposition are more susceptible to psoriasis.
+It can be triggered by yeast infections, and those with a genetic predisposition are more susceptible to psoriasis.
 Psoriasis usually manifests around age 20.

 Usually, if you have genital psoriasis, you also have the more typical psoriasis on knees and elbows.
 But for some, genital psoriasis may be the only type you have.